Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 ```

 <!--
-When you look at the code, it should be easy to get a big picture idea of the properties and
+- Glance and understand the basics, big picture
-signals this document provides so the code you read down below makes more sense.
+- As you read down, things make more and more sense

-Mitchell mentioned that Component is also an attached property so we should change this as well.
+- Mitchell mentioned that Component is also an attached property so we should change this as well
 -->

 ---